top of page

 PM Rehearsal / 7.30pm Concert

-As well as a fun evening working on all aspects of singing technique and some hints on score reading, it’s the perfect preparation for your involvement in Saturday evening’s performance of the work accompanied by organ, percussion, and the Bristol Brass Consort.
+As well as a fun evening working on all aspects of singing technique and some hints on score reading, it’s the perfect preparation for your involvement in Saturday evening’s performance of the two works accompanied by Piano and String Quintet.

 Joseph Judge, Conductor